andreaskaris/blog/docs/networking/ovn-interconnection.md

 ### Configuring the dataplane inside availability zone 0

-We will now simulate 2 hosts, each of which resides inside its own subnet on its own host.
-The hosts will be able to communicate via OVN router `r1`:
+We will now simulate 2 hosts, each of which resides inside its own subnet on its own machine.
+The simulated hosts will be able to communicate via OVN router `r1`:

 ![ovn-interconnection04](https://github.com/andreaskaris/blog/assets/3291433/7f700f88-d60b-4d40-a81e-3a694a5325bd)